-At September 30, 2014, the District had \$4,160,000 in Bonds outstanding.
+At September 30, 2024, the District had \$2,030,000 Bonds outstanding for its governmental activities.
 More detailed information about the District's capital debt is presented in the notes of the financial statements.

 ECONOMIC FACTORS AND NEXT YEAR'S BUDGETS AND OTHER EVENTS